REGISTRATION OF VETERINARIANS

-Full registration as veterinary surgeon – one year from 1st January to 31st December $465 plus application fee = $607.
+Full registration as veterinarian – one year from 1st July to 30th June $465 plus application fee = $607.

-NB: After July 1 each year, registration is calculated on a pro rata basis at $45 per month to the end of the year.
+NB: After January 1 each year, registration is calculated on a pro rata basis at $45 per month to the end of June each year.

-Honorary – if approved (40 years service or age over 65 years) may undertake acts of veterinary science – $57 plus application fee $34 = $91.
+Honorary – if approved (40 years service) may undertake acts of veterinary science – $57 plus application fee $34 = $91.
 Honorary registration is only awarded if the Board is satisfied that the veterinary surgeon’s standing in the profession justifies their registration as an Honorary Veterinary Surgeon.
 Please see Guidelines for Registration as Honorary Veterinary Surgeon under the Guidelines tab of the Vet header.

-New graduates who have not previously been registered or worked in any other jurisdiction pay $284 for the first year of registration.
+New graduates who have not previously been registered or worked in any other jurisdiction pay $284 for their initial registration.

 Letters of good standing

-If you wish to register with a veterinary association in another country you may be asked to provide them with a letter of good standing from the competent authority you are currently registered with.
+If you wish to register with a veterinary board/council in another state or country you may be asked to provide them with a letter of good standing from the competent authority you are currently registered with.

-To request a letter of good standing, please contact the Board, via either email, phone or fax and allow 5 working days for your request to be completed.
+To request a letter of good standing, please contact the Board via email and allow 5 working days for your request to be completed.
 There is no fee for letters of good standing.